 As disclosed in Note 11, we were not able to rely on the audit of the financial statements of the Company for the financial year ended 31 December 2018.
-We have not performed audit procedures to obtain sufficient appropriate audit evidence to satisfy ourselves with respect to the opening balances of the Company's financial statements as at 1 January 2019.
-As opening balances as at 1 January 2019 affect the determination of the financial performance and cash flows for the financial year ended 31 December 2019, we were unable to determine whether adjustments might have been required in respect of the opening accumulated fund, surplus and total comprehensive income, changes in fund and cash flows for the financial year ended 31 December 2019.
+We have not performed audit procedures to obtain sufficient appropriate audit evidence to satisfy ourselves with respect to the opening balances of the accumulated fund as at 1 January 2019.
+As accumulated fund as at 1 January 2019 may affect the comparative figure for the financial year ended 31 December 2019, we were unable to determine whether adjustments might have been required in respect of the accumulated fund, surplus and total comprehensive income, changes in fund and cash flows for the financial year ended 31 December 2019.